sureshvel002/CS-CHATBOT/README.md

 ![Screenshot](https://raw.githubusercontent.com/sureshvel002/CS-CHATBOT/main/client-FRONTEND/screenshots/output.png)
 ## Usage

-To use the application, simply open it in your web browser and start chatting with the personal assistant.
+To use the application, simply open it in your web browser and start chatting with the customer support assistant.
 You can ask questions, seek assistance, or engage in conversation.

 ## Technologies Used